Anwar Maqsood: Music

+Television

-Anwar Maqsood has been associated for many years with PTV where he served as a presenter for a variety of their Television programs including Studio Dhai and then Studio Ponay Teen along with Show Sha and various other shows.
+Anwar Maqsood has been associated for many years with PTV where he served as a television presenter for a variety of television programs including Studio Dhai and then Studio Ponay Teen along with Show Sha and various other shows.

 Works

 Maqsood is often regarded as one of the leading Pakistani satirists/writers as well as highly respected in social and showbiz industry of Pakistan.
 Anwar Maqsood is often given credit for encouraging talented television actors like Bushra Ansari and Moin Akhter.
-He wrote various successful plays for television industry, including:
+He wrote various successful plays for the television industry, including: